 - For the College of Family Physicians of Canada, of the 250 credits per

-5 yearcycle, half can be for non-certified learning either group or individual; for further information please see the .There is a Mainpro manual available online.
+5 yearcycle, half can be for non-certified learning either group or individual.
+For further information plese see the Mainpro manual.

 - Members of the Royal College of Physicians and Surgeons of Canada may claim Maintenance of Certification program credits by reporting event hours with MAINPORT under "unaccredited activities" in Section 1; for further information please see the RCPSC website.